Events classification

 2.2.
 Events endorsed by CID:

-– can use the CID logo (separately from other logos) together with the title Event Endorsed by the International Dance Council CID at UNESCO
+– can use the CID logo (separately from other logos) together with the title Event endorsed by the International Dance Council CID at UNESCO Paris

-– are announced at the CID Panorama (1 million visits a year)
+– are posted at the CID Panorama www.Panorama.CID-world.org (1 million visits a year)

 – are announced in the CID Circular sent monthly to over 35,000 dance professionals in 200 countries